See the best of Italy’s south – both magic and mysterious.

 DAY 4: PESCARA–Covered Markets- SAN VITO - MATERA

 Leaving the Teramo province we head to the bustling port city of Pescara.
 Stroll through the lively covered farmers market and taste the local specialty porchetta – roast pork with rosemary and garlic.
 Visit the fascinating Museum of the Abruzzo people after your morning coffee and pastry.
-At the seaside town of San Vito Chietino we can admire the Adriatic coastline with its famous ‘trabocchi’ or ancient fishing structures unique to Abruzzo.
-Travelling First Class, we will board the train to Bari and will be met by our wonderful tour guide Fabio who will transfer us to Matera, Basilicata.
+Travelling First Class, we will board the train to Bari and will be met by our wonderful tour guide Fabio as you travel on to Matera, Basilicata.
 We will be able to explore Matera as we will be based here for the next 3 nights.
 Settle in to a welcome dinner with Fabio.

 DAY 5: MATERA - BASILICATA